stormpath/stormpath-aspnetcore/README.md

   setx STORMPATH_APPLICATION_HREF "[your Application href]"
   ```

-  > :pushpin: It's also possible to specify the Application href at runtime by passing a configuration object when you initialize the middleware.
+  > :bulb: It's also possible to specify the Application href at runtime by passing a configuration object when you initialize the middleware.

-5. **Create an Application**
+5. **Create an project**

- Skip this step if you are adding Stormpath to an existing application.
+ Skip this step if you are adding Stormpath to an existing project.

- Use the Web - ASP.NET Web Application - ASP.NET 5 Web Application template in Visual Studio, with Authentication set to No Authentication.
+ Use the **Web** - **ASP.NET Web Application** - **ASP.NET 5 Web Application** template in Visual Studio, with Authentication set to **No Authentication**.

- Alternatively, use [`yo aspnet`](https://github.com/OmniSharp/generator-aspnet) to scaffold a new project with a couple of keystrokes!
+ Alternatively, use [`yo aspnet`](https://github.com/OmniSharp/generator-aspnet) to scaffold a new web project with a couple of keystrokes!

-6. **Install the Middleware**
+6. **Install the middleware package**

- Edit your `projecct.json` file, or use the Package Manager Console:
+ Edit your `project.json` file, or use the Package Manager Console:

  ```
  PM> install-package Stormpath.AspNetCore
  ```

-7. **Configure and Add the Middleware**
+7. **Configure and add the middleware**

  First, add Stormpath to your services collection in `ConfigureServices`: